Tall narrow angel figure is composed of outer body hull "LID" and

 9. Prepare the main hull shape by bending back

-top tabs and top "lid".
+on all segment perforation lines and side flange,top tabs and top "lid".
 Also push inward the top center

 hex opening, then attach dress accent overlays while flat